 Howdy, Folks!
 8)

-You will not see a single photograph on my website of the storm or its aftermath.
+You will not see a single photograph in my part of the exhibit or on my website of the storm or its aftermath.
 In fact, I did not take any.
 That was an intentional decision on my part.
 During my eight days with no power and no connection to any type of media I had no idea of the extent of the havoc wreaked by Sandy.
 Once I had access to a TV and I was able to drive outside of the immediate vicinity of my home, I was absolutely shocked by what I saw.
-Instead of proliferating that sense of total despair by memorializing it in my art, I encourage you instead to view my pre-Sandy images of the Jersey Shore and the surrounding areas in the Galleries on this site.
-I would like to remind everyone that what once was will be again.
+I did not want to proliferate that sense of total despair by memorializing it in my art.
+However, I respect and admire those who made a different choice and you'll see some of that work in this exhibition.

 Thanks for sticking with me as I try to balance work, school, life and art.
 I hope that you're doing fabulously and that I get to see you at the opening on October 12 -- full details in the picture above.